Choose Your Province/State of Service

 Natural gas meters on the external wall

 To support ongoing investments in service reliability and customer growth, Enbridge Gas requested its first rate review and adjustment with the North Carolina Utilities Commission (NCUC) since 2021.
-This rate review will allow Enbridge Gas to continue investing in its customers and the growing state, while keeping rates affordable.
-On September 19, Enbridge Gas and consumer advocates filed a comprehensive settlement agreement on new rates.
+Rate reviews allow Enbridge Gas to continue investing in its customers and the growing state, while keeping rates affordable.
+The NCUC issued an order approving new rates in December.

 Enbridge Gas filed a rate case in April to reflect the costs to deliver natural gas to customers and recover the costs associated with infrastructure investments that allow the utility to provide service to customers in a safe and reliable manner.